Anne-Marie, the home owner

 Tell us more about your renovation experience, what factors played a part when choosing the floor?

-Colour and texture were really important- we wanted it to be light in colour with some variation- that’s the beauty of using a natural product..
-Having used Ted Todd on design projects for clients and always being thrilled with the results, when it came to renovating our home I just knew we had to have a Ted Todd floor.
-We decided to use Furrow herringbone and Furrow plank throughout the open-plan downstairs creating a seamless flow throughout the property.
-Furrow herringbone is beautiful and timeless – we knew it would look amazing in our house.
-We get so many compliments from friends and family.
+Having used Ted Todd on design projects for clients and always being thrilled with the results, I knew we had to have a Ted Todd floor when it came to renovating our home.
+Colour and texture were really important, and we wanted our floor to be light with some variation.
+We decided to use Furrow herringbone and Furrow plank throughout the open-plan downstairs, creating a seamless flow throughout the property.
+It is beautiful and timeless, and we receive so many compliments from friends and family.

 How would you describe your design style?